-YWCA Yellowknife was founded in 1966 to provide housing for single working women.
-Since then, YWCA Yellowknife has offered a variety of services to women, girls, families in Yellowknife and beyond.
+Originally known as YWCA Yellowknife, the organization was founded in 1966 to provide housing for single working women.
+Since then the YWCA has offered a variety of services to women, girls, families in Yellowknife and beyond.
 Housing is still a key component of the YWCA mandate, along with shelter from family violence, afterschool care for children and empowerment programs.
 In 2017, YWCA Yellowknife became YWCA NWT - a name change reflecting the broader services and reach across the territory.

 Its mission is to build safe and equitable communities where women, girls and families can realize their full potential.